On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 \subsubsection{Bounded periodic motion \texorpdfstring{($\kappa\neq 1$, $\Gamma\neq0$)}{(kappa neq 1, Gamma neq 0}}

-Let us now analyze the vortex motion when the circulations are $(\Gamma_0,\Gamma_1,\Gamma_2)=(-3,12,-2.9)$ for the initial conditions $z_1|_{t=0}=(1,0)$ and $z_2|_{t=0}=\sqrt{12/2.9}$.
-Clearly for these parameter values, we have $M=0$, but $\Gamma\neq 0$ and $\kappa\neq 1$.
+Let us now analyze the vortex motion when the circulations are $(\Gamma_0,\Gamma_1,\Gamma_2)=(-3,12,-2.9)$ for the initial conditions $z_1|_{t=0}=(1,0)$ and $z_2|_{t=0}=(\sqrt{12/2.9},0)$.
+Clearly $M=0$, $\Gamma\neq 0$ and $\kappa\neq 1$ in this case.
 The $(u,v)$ phase plane trajectory is a full circular orbit of radius $\sqrt{12/2.9}$ centered at the origin [see figure~\ref{fig_Meq0_periodic}(a)], whereas the actual vortex motion consists of free vortices moving around the fixed vortex $\mathcal{V}_0$ with repeating patterns, indicating the periodicity in the inter-vortex distance functions [see figure~\ref{fig_Meq0_fixed_conf}(b)].
-Periodicity in the variables $r_1,r_2$, and $r_{12}$ are confirmed in figure~\ref{fig_Meq0_periodic}(c).
+Periodicity in the variables $r_1,r_2$, and $r_{12}$ is also confirmed in figure~\ref{fig_Meq0_periodic}(c).